NEXT fieldS: FEB 24 - 28 '27 FULL

 Why Nick built it

-"I stood in front of the team and announced that the company had delivered the best quarter in its 15-year history.
+"I spent my usual eight hours at the office, filled with staff interaction and strategic board meetings, capped by a Town Hall that explained the company had delivered its best quarter in its 15-year history.
 I then left the office, drove ninety minutes out into the mountains and hiked alone to a summit above the valley floor.
-Three hours of effort, a simple meal at the top, a sunset, and then back down in the dark with only a headtorch for company.
+Three hours of effort, a simple meal at the top, a sunset, and then back down in the dark with only a head torch for company.

 Both parts of the day had asked something of me, but not the same thing.
 The business performance had required strategy, endurance and years of committed leadership.
 The mountain had required physical effort, self-reliance and direct contact with the world in front of me.
 Both had delivered, but the difference between what each produced pointed to something I couldn't easily leave alone.

 I started paying close attention to that distinction in conversations with people who also had genuinely full and successful lives.
-What I kept hearing was not complaint, it was the observation of people quietly noticing that a successful life and a fully satisfying one, had started somewhere along the way, to require different things.
-And that fact paved the way for me spendding a year designing the experience that is now called Lineage."
+What I kept hearing was not complaint - it was the observation of people quietly noticing that a successful life and a satisfying one had, somewhere along the way, started to require different things.
+That fact paved the way for me spending a year designing the experience that is now called LINEAGE."

-"I stood in front of the team and announced that the company had delivered the best quarter in its 15-year history.
+"I spent my usual eight hours at the office, filled with staff interaction and strategic board meetings, capped by a Town Hall that explained the company had delivered its best quarter in its 15-year history.
 I then left the office, drove ninety minutes out into the mountains and hiked alone to a summit above the valley floor.
-Three hours of effort, a simple meal at the top, a sunset, and then back down in the dark with only a headtorch for company.
+Three hours of effort, a simple meal at the top, a sunset, and then back down in the dark with only a head torch for company.

 Both parts of the day had asked something of me, but not the same thing.
 The business performance had required strategy, endurance and years of committed leadership.
 The mountain had required physical effort, self-reliance and direct contact with the world in front of me.
 Both had delivered, but the difference between what each produced pointed to something I couldn't easily leave alone.

 I started paying close attention to that distinction in conversations with people who also had genuinely full and successful lives.
-What I kept hearing was not complaint, it was the observation of people quietly noticing that a successful life and a fully satisfying one, had started somewhere along the way, to require different things.
-And that fact paved the way for me spendding a year designing the experience that is now called Lineage."
+What I kept hearing was not complaint - it was the observation of people quietly noticing that a successful life and a satisfying one had, somewhere along the way, started to require different things.
+That fact paved the way for me spending a year designing the experience that is now called LINEAGE."

 Each one is a deliberate design decision, not a scheduled activity.
 None can be outsourced - the conditions do the work.